Bounded-confidence opinion models with random-time interactions: Conclusions and discussion

 \section{Conclusions and discussion}

-We extended classical bounded-confidence models (BCMs) by incorporating stochasticity into agent interaction times.
-We incorporated temporal stochasticity using renewal processes and allowed social interactions to occur either synchronously or asynchronously.
-Using both numerical simulations and analytical arguments, we obtained insights into the dynamics of our BCMs on networks.
+Social systems include various elements of randomness, and it is important to account for such randomness in models of opinion dynamics.
+In this paper, we extended classical bounded-confidence models (BCMs) of opinion dynamics by incorporating randomness into agent interaction times.
+In our BCMs, opinion updates occur randomly in time as events of renewal processes.
+The interevent times are random and follow non-Markovian interevent-time distributions (ITDs).
+The classical Hegselmann--Krause (HK) and Deffuant--Weisbuch (DW) BCMs arise from specific choices of the renewal processes and are thus special cases of our models.
+We investigated how ITDs affect the transient dynamics of our BCMs, and we derived approximate master equations to describe the time-dependent expectations of opinions.
+We numerically simulated our BCMs on various types of networks to explore how different network structures impact their dynamics.

-In single-process BCMs {\eqref{eq: HK-random} and} \eqref{eq: DW-random}, for which a single renewal process governs the interaction times between agents, we found that waiting-time distributions (WTDs) primarily influence the transient opinion dynamics while yielding the same steady-state outcomes.
-For a Dirac delta distribution WTD, our single-process BCMs reduce to the classical Hegselmann--Krause BCM \cite{hegselmann2002opinion} and a directed variant of the Deffuant--Weisbuch BCM \cite{deffuant2000mixing}.
-For various WTDs, we derived the expected dynamics of the single-process BCMs \eqref{eq: HK-random} and \eqref{eq: DW-random}.
-We approximated the expected dynamics of the single-process random-time BCMs with the dynamics of deterministic-time BCMs and demonstrated numerically that this approximation is effective.
+In the single-process BCMs \eqref{eq: HK-random} and \eqref{eq: DW-random}, for which a single renewal process governs the interaction times between agents, the ITDs only influence the transient opinion dynamics.
+One obtains the same steady-state outcome for all ITDs.
+For a Dirac delta ITD, we highlighted that the model \eqref{eq: HK-random} reduces to the classical HK BCM \cite{hegselmann2002opinion} and that the model \eqref{eq: DW-random} reduces to a directed variant of the classical DW BCM \cite{deffuant2000mixing}.
+Additionally, we derived a relationship \eqref{eq: HK_approx} between single-process BCMs (\eqref{eq: HK-random} and \eqref{eq: DW-random}) and the deterministic-time BCMs (\eqref{classical} and \eqref{eq: DW_classical}, respectively) in terms of their expected dynamics.
+This relationship \eqref{eq: HK_approx} yields an approximation method to efficiently compute the expected dynamics of the single-process BCMs.
+Using numerical simulations, we demonstrated that our approximation is accurate for exponential, Gamma, and uniform ITDs.